spostad7/spostad7/README.md

 ###

 <p align="left">✨ With over 8 years of experience in front-end development and a passion for creating beautiful and pixel-perfect websites, I am a skilled professional with expertise in HTML, CSS, JavaScript, React, Next.js and TypeScript.
-I am committed to delivering high-quality work and excited to consider new challenges to help organizations succeed in the digital realm. <br>📚 I'm currently learning GraphQL and like to learn React unit testing with jest.</p>
+I am committed to delivering high-quality work and excited to consider new challenges to help organizations succeed in the digital realm.</p>

 ###